Scrayil/TableWriter/README.md

 The package can handle ANSI colour codes within cells.
 When colour codes are present, the package calculates the column width based on **visual length** (ignoring escape codes).
 If a string is truncated and contains colour codes, the package attempts to preserve the colours and insert orange [...] notation.

-## Example output with ASCII colours and truncated fields
+## Example output with ANSI colours and truncated fields

 <img width="995" height="660" alt="image" src="https://github.com/user-attachments/assets/de66b6bc-3301-46b6-b976-31f18a1e5e8f" />